tytydraco/yessleep/out/I_tried_to_take_revenge_on_my_husband_by_using_a_jinn_It_backfired_horribly.md

 “I am here, daughter,” he said, and his body solidified.
 He looked like a man and a snake had merged, floating above the ground.
 He had the body of a man, with legs and arms, but his skin had scales, and his eyes and nose were those of a snake.
 He had countless serrated teeth, and three bone-white horns extending out of his forehead.

-“That was quite a mess today, wasn’t it?”
+“Why did it go so wrong today?”
 I asked.
+“I never wanted them to die in such a horrible way in front of their own children.”
 He simply smiled, an ear-to-ear grin that showed his dozens of shark-like teeth.
+My heart pounded, and I felt infuriated and terrified at his expression.
+I knew he didn’t care in the slightest.

 “What is your next wish, *daughter of Eve*?” he said, his voice dripping with condescension and arrogance.
 “I have eliminated the ones your husband was cheating on you with, the neighbors of sickness.
 Should I now eliminate the source of the sickness, as well?”
-I knew you had to be very literal when speaking with jinn.
+I knew I had to be very literal when speaking with jinn.
 If I said yes, for all I knew, he could use that interpretation to get rid of me, if he could twist the meaning somehow to make me the source of sickness.
 I had known for quite a while my husband was having threesomes with the neighbors.
 I could never look at him the same- not only was he cheating, but he was clearly not even straight.
 How could I have married such a man?
 It made me sick to my stomach to think about it, even now.
 And it was certainly no wonder we had such problems in our marriage.
 I knew he was the cause of all the problems.
+But my terror fought my hatred for control of my mind.
+I still had a chance to simply banish the jinn, return to my normal life and get a divorce.

+I knew it had gone too far, however.

 “I wish for you to kill my husband, without me being in any way a suspect to the police or dying as a result of whatever kills him,” I said.
 The jinn smiled, then his body dissipated back into a fog-like substance.
 The room returned to a normal basement.
-I was just a naked woman sitting in the middle of a bloody star in an almost totally bare basement now.
+I was just a scared, naked woman sitting in the middle of a bloody star in an almost totally bare basement now.
 Looking out the basement window, I saw a small, smooth face staring in at me.
 My heart leaped in my chest, but as soon as I blinked, the face was gone.

 “What the hell was that?”
 I wondered to myself.
 Then I heard my husband’s car pulling into the driveway and slamming the door.
 Seconds later, he was yelling upstairs.

 “Mary?” he said.
 He sounded as if he were crying.
 “Did you hear about what happened to the Palmers?”

 I quickly grabbed a bucket of water, washing the blood off the basement floor and allowing it to flow down a drain in the center of the room.
+I felt a rising sense of panic.
+He wasn’t supposed to be home this early.
 I was just finishing cleaning up as he came down the stairs.

 “Mary, what are you doing down here?” he asked.
 I just shook my head.

 “Looking for something I lost,” I said quickly, and we went back upstairs.
+We decided to go on a walk around the block.
 My husband, John, kept crying about the deaths.
 He had no idea that I knew about him cheating on me with them, however.
 I played the part of a supportive wife, hugging him and reassuring him.

 “So where are the kids going?”
 I asked, referring to the toddler and the six-year-old boy, the two Palmer children.
 John shrugged.